Elvisthegreat/Guess-The-Number/README.md

 ### Other Technologies Used For This Project
 * Microsoft Bing
    * This was used to know how to arrange some my codes that i couldn't figure out by myself
-   * It was also one of the main tools i used alot to searched out some codes. like makin the user log in and sign up work properly and storing users details in the database e.g Dictionary
+   * It was also one of the main tools i used alot to searched out some codes. like making the user log in and sign up work properly and storing users details in the database e.g Dictionary
    * And the last code for the guessing game was from the micrsoft bing searches carried out.
 This below <br>